sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 **Tips:**
 - Write the loop in a shell script if it is very long.
-- Use ``echo`` in front of the command to check whether you write the loop correctly or not.
+- Use ``echo`` command to check whether you write the loop correctly or not.

 **Troubleshooting:**
 - Check whether there are any typos in the commands.

-## Delete a directory with its contents
+## Delete a directory with files
-``rm`` command can only delete an empty directory.

 Type ``rm -r directory`` to remove directory with its contents (``directory`` is the name of the directory which you want to delete.
 It is inconvient because you have to type ``yes`` for every file before deleting it.